Early Childhood Dance Programs

 Modern dance is a concert dance form that arose out of ballet in the early 20th century.
 Students begin with a warm-up that combines floorwork and standing center exercises, focusing on skill building with proper technique, musicality, and, spinal articulation; followed by sequencing steps in the center and across the floor, as well as the development of improvisation and composition skills.
 Techniques offered at EDWC: Horton, Limon, Graham, and Post-Modern

 Tap Dance is a percussive style that originated in the United States in the 1700’s.
-Using shoes with metal plates to create sound, students develop coordination, precision, rhythmic skills, and musicality.
-Our classes draw from both the Broadway and the contemporary Rhythm-Tap styles and begin with a foot isolating warm-up, followed by rhythm and step-based skill building in both the center of the room and moving across the floor.
+Students develop coordination, precision, rhythmic skills, and musicality using shoes with metal plates to create sound.
+Our classes draw from both the Broadway and the contemporary Rhythm-Tap styles and begin with a foot-isolating warm-up, followed by rhythm and step-based skill building in both the center of the room and moving across the floor.
 Classes culminate in learning choreography.

 Lyrical Dance is a culmination of ballet, jazz, and modern techniques and allows students to connect with the music.
-EMotional development as well as musicality are stressed to heighten a dancers connection with the audience.
-Connecting with audience members makes the dancer not only vulnerable but supports their rise to a new performance level that is sure to captivate.
+EMotional development, as well as musicality, are stressed to heighten a dancer's connection with the audience.
+Linking with audience members makes the dancer not only vulnerable but supports their rise to a new performance level that is sure to captivate.
 Students must be enrolled in both ballet and, modern and/or jazz to participate in lyrical class.
-The requirement of dual enrollment is for both skill level and the dancers safety.
+The requirement of dual enrollment is for both skill level and the dancer's safety.

 Contemporary dance is a genre of dance performance that has grown to become one of the dominant genres for formally trained dancers throughout the world.
-Although originally informed by and borrowing from classical, modern, and jazz styles, it has come to incorporate elements from many styles of dance.
+Although originally informed by and borrowed from classical, modern, and jazz styles, it has come to incorporate elements from many dance styles.
 Due to its technical similarities, it is often perceived to be closely related to modern dance, ballet, and other classical concert dance styles.

 Progressive Ballet Technique